edgio-docs/edgio-docs/src/guides/v7/develop/rest_api/bot_manager.md

 **Key information:** <a id="key-information" />

--   A bot manager configuration must be assigned a bot rule set.
-Each bot rule set contains one or more bot rules.
-Each bot rule defines the set of requests that will require a client (e.g., a web browser) to solve a challenge before resolving the request.
--   There are two types of bot rules:
+-   Setting up bot manager involves two configurations:
+    -   **Bot Manager Configuration:** This configuration defines a set of enforcement actions and when they will be applied to traffic.
+You must assign a bot rule set to this configuration through the `bots_prod_id` property.
+    -   **Bot Rule Set:** This configuration defines how bot traffic will be identified through one or more bot rules.
+Each bot rule defines how {{ PRODUCT }} will identify bots for a set of requests.
+You may identify bot traffic through our bot reputation database or through custom match conditions.
         -   **Reputation Database:** A bot rule that relies on our reputation database is defined through the `directive.include` property.

             **Example:**

             ```json
             ...
             {
                 "directive": [{
                         "include": "r3010_ec_bot_challenge_reputation.conf.json"
             ...
             ```
         -   **Custom Match Conditions:** A bot rule that contains match conditions is defined through a `directive.sec_rule` object.
 -   A bot rule that contains custom match conditions may contain up to 6 sets of criteria to identify a request.
 The root of the `sec_rule` object defines the first set of criteria.
 Define additional criteria through `chained_rule` objects.
 -   Define criteria by specifying an `operator` object and one or more `variable` object(s).
 A set of criteria is satisfied when at least one `variable` object results in a successful match.